-Allan Mitchell is the technical leader at Microscopy Otago, the centralised microscopy facility at the University of Otago.
+Allan Mitchell is the technical leader at Otago Micro and Nanoscale Imaging, the centralised microscopy facility at the University of Otago.
 He oversees the team of microscopists there, who train researchers throughout the University to get the best out of the instruments.

 Falling into microscopy

 Allan says he ‘fell into’ microscopy.
 At high school, he knew he wanted to do science but had no real idea how to go about it.
 After he finished school, Allan got a job in the Anatomy Department at Otago, working for a brand new researcher (not a microscopist) who was still in the middle of setting up his lab.
 While Allan was waiting for his new boss to get organised, he did some basic microscopy training in another research group in the same department.
 Then, 6 weeks later, the electron microscopist in the Anatomy Department resigned, and Allan took his place.
 He’s been doing the job ever since!

 Allan has been an electron microscopist at Otago for over 30 years – but it’s still challenging and exciting.
 He points out that the technology of microscopy is always changing and so are the projects – Otago Micro and Nanoscale Imaging works with a constant stream of researchers from throughout the University who want to use microscopy in their work.
 In just the past year, Allan has worked on projects ranging from how nerve cells communicate with each other to how air spaces in chocolate improve texture.

 It’s a constant state of “Wow!
 That’s really exciting!”